Cash Relief for Kenyan Families on the Frontline of the Climate Crisis

 Who receives the cash?

-700 families in Tana River County living in extreme poverty, identified through our standard enrollment process using poverty data.
+700 families in Tana River County living in extreme poverty and impacted by recent floods, identified using anonymized mobile phone data and geolocation analysis.
 We do not charge fees or add conditions; recipients decide how to spend the money based on what they actually need.

 How much does each family receive?